sudocrystal/scc-compsci/cs141/day-by-day/day08.md

     - boolean zen
     - allSmallDigits (below)
     - reversed (below)
+    - mention testing for the false case in the loop, true only if the loop executes entirely without returning false
 + Lab: boolean logic
 + (if time) modify candy machine so that bad user input is handled